What is the Business Support?

 What could it do for your company?

-Training to give you a taste of what you need to know and do to start your own business.
-One-to-one support to help you to explore and test your idea and turn it into a business plan.
-Support to apply for a low interest loan of up to £4,000 for a sole trader and up to £5,000 for a partnership to help you to start your business (dependent on funding available).
+Training to give you a taste of what you need to know and how to start your own business.
+One-to-one support via online webinars to help you explore and test your idea and turn it into a business plan.
+Support to apply for a low interest loan of up to £5,000 to help you to start your business (dependent on funding available).
 Mentoring to help you develop your business or access other opportunities in education, training, work or volunteering.

 Who runs it?